jlehosky/Lehosky-Portfolio/FinalProject2.md

 Taking questions 4 thru 6 from the original user feedback grid from Part 1, I've reflected on the changes I've made as a result.
 The largest change by far was to scrap the original bar chart in lieu of a point map.
 It reduces the number of data points for a user to review from 50 to 25, and also unexpectedly draws attention to the fact that Pittsburgh is the most polluted city east of Arizona; a startling fact that doesn't jump out until it's displayed on a map.
 I was able to use accompanying text in the final project page to highlight the numerical elements of the ranking data instead.
 Additional changes and reflections appear in the chart below:

-:bulb: *Click anywhere on image below to enlarge*
+:bulb: *Right-click image and select "Open image in a new tab" to enlarge*

 ![Bar Chart to Point Map](https://user-images.githubusercontent.com/67763281/89604681-bafb7a80-d839-11ea-8f1a-4405688a4060.png)